mathewgomas-alfred/mathewgomas.io/resources_page.rst

     https://github.com/spaceottercode/kritatoot

-Bash Action (works with OSX and Linux)
+Bash Action (works with macOS and Linux)

     Plugin that allows you execute Bash commands and programs as actions on your current Krita images.